Pinnawala is the elephant orphanage in the central part of Sri Lanka. It is located on the main road between the cities of Colombo and Kandy.

 The first orphanage was established in 1972, it was located at the Wilpattu National Park.
 Later it was moved to the National Holiday Resort at Bentota Beach, and then to the Dehiwala Zoo, close to Colombo.

-In 1975 Sri Lanka Wildlife Department established Pinnawala orphanage to care and protect five baby elephants, found in the wild.
+In 1975 Sri Lanka Wildlife Department established Pinnawala orphanage to care for and protect five baby elephants, found in the wild.
 Over the years, the orphanage developed and today there are 93 elephants living in Pinnawala.
 In 1978, the orphanage became a part of the Department of National Zoological Gardens Sri Lanka.
 Thanks to this project, the income from tickets is used to help the maintenance of the elephant orphanage.

 Also, mahouts (keepers) take care of the diseased and wounded elephants.
 During the 1990s, about 260 elephants died as a result of gunshot injuries or land mine explosions during the armed conflicts in Sri Lanka.
 And some elephants were saved from some private owners who kept them in captivity.